wintercounter/ccss/web/docs/ccss/api-and-packages/prop-keyframes.md

 Adds support for custom prop `keyframes` (kf).
 It allows you to define a keyframe animation for your element.
-You don't need to use `animationName`, it is automatically generated for you, simply omit.
+You don't need to use `animationName`, it is automatically generated for you, simply omit it.

 ## Usage